 ‘Man Vs Wild’: Congress asks Discovery Channel to reveal when it shot episode featuring Modi

-The Congress had claimed in February that the prime minister had continued to shoot the episode hours after a terror attack in Pulwama.
+The Congress had claimed in February that the prime minister had continued to shoot the episode hours after the terror attack in Pulwama.

-The Congress on Monday asked Discovery Channel to specify when it shot the episode of Man Vs Wild that features Prime Minister Narendra Modi, PTI reported.
+The Congress on Monday asked Discovery Channel for details about when exactly it shot the episode of Man Vs Wild that features Prime Minister Narendra Modi, PTI reported.

 On Monday, Discovery Channel released a promotional video of an upcoming episode of the popular show Man Vs Wild that will feature Prime Minister Narendra Modi.
 The video was posted on Twitter by the channel as well as the host of the show Bear Grylls.
 In a press release, the channel said the episode shot in the Jim Corbett National Park “will be a frank and freewheeling journey, [and] throws light on wildlife conservation, highlighting issues related to environmental change”.
 The episode will premiere on Discovery Channel on August 12 at 9 pm.